-If your property is in a flood prone area, this doesn’t mean that you won’t be able to build on it, but you will need to submit an application to have your proposal assessed by a Building Services Officer.
+If your property is in a flood prone area, it doesn’t mean that you won’t be able to build on it, but you will need to submit an application to have your proposal assessed by a Building Services Officer.

 Regulation 153 and 154 of the Building Regulations 2018 require Council Report and Consent to build on flood prone land if your property is identified as being liable to flood or within designated land or works.